ninovanhooff/wheelsprung/README.md

 A public level editor is available.
 See the [guide on the Wiki][editor] for installation and usage instructions.

 ## Installation
+NOTE: Although this repository is publicly available, the level files are not.
+You may be able to compile the project, but will have to provide your own level files to run the game.

 This project should work on MacOS and Windows.
 See [Playdate-Nim][pdnim] for installation instructions.

 ## Troubleshooting
+As noted above, the level files are not included.
+This may be a cause for crashes.

 ### Make sure you can run the playdate-nim sample project
 See [Playdate-Nim][pdnim] for installation instructions.